 - Strengthening TLS 1.2 Cipher Suites

-Deprecation of Password-based Authentication for API v2
+Deprecation of username and password-based basic authentication for API v2

 Removal of Deprecated Attributes from User Management APIs

 To reduce redundancy in APIs after the enhancements to Freshservice’s user management module, we will remove all deprecated attributes from the Agent and Agent Group APIs by May 31st, 2023.

 Post the deprecation date of May 31, 2023, any inputs of API requests that use these attributes will not be accepted.
 Any responses that contain the ‘Agents’ or ‘Agent Groups’ object will no longer contain these deprecated attributes.

 If you have used APIs with any of the attributes listed above in any of the following actions, you may be impacted by this deprecation:

 To configure your workflows (Web Requests and Trigger webhook actions)

 To interact with Freshservice instance from any of your custom applications

 To empower our power users of AWS cloud with more advanced cloud discovery and management solutions, we will be upgrading you to the AWS Cloud discovery application.
 As a part of this new upgrade, we will deprecate the Amazon Web Services ( Native AWS app) application from our marketplace on 31st May 2023.